 This includes day-to-day management, patient care, immediate staffing, rostering and performance management.

-The Physiotherapist is responsible to the manager for the overall quality improvement/ assurance program, organisation, activities and maintenance of standards with the particular specialised unit/section/function.
+The Physiotherapist is responsible to the manager for the overall quality improvement/ program, organisation, activities and maintenance of standards with the particular specialised unit/section/function.

 Relevant areas of practice may include, but not limited to Critical Care, Neuro Surgery, Orthopaedics, Aquatic Physiotherapy and Manual Therapy.